albirrkarim/react-gpt-web-guide-docs/README.md

 ![GPT Web Guide](./img/React-GPT-Web-Guide.png)

-**React GPT Web Guide** - Imagine you have an AI that can act as guide in your website.
-Can be use as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.
+**React GPT Web Guide** - Imagine you have an AI that can act as a guide in your website.
+Can be used as AI Web Accessibility, Web Metaverse NPC, Conversational AI, etc.

 See the [demo](https://react-gpt-web-guide.vercel.app)